GrantBenR/YsViDecomp/readme.md

 - Original: Nihon Falcom Corp.
 (2003, Windows 7/8/Vista/Xp)

 ## The Project
-Decompile Ys Vi's modern english release using Ghidra for the purpose of quality of life changes and understanding the game
+Decompile Ys Vi's modern english release using Ghidra for the purpose of quality of life changes and understanding the game.
+As far as I am aware, I am the first to research modifications for this game, so there is a lot to discover.

 ## The Goals
 - Obtain a solid understanding of the game's fundamental systems